 Constructing a grid

 There are very few setters these days who use ruler, pen and paper to create a crossword grid.
-There are several pieces of software which will allow you produce all manner of grids, automatically enforcing whatever level of symmetry you select, and allowing you to export the empty or filled grid in a form that can be incorporated in various types of document.
+There are several pieces of software which will allow you produce all manner of grids, automatically enforcing whatever level of symmetry you select, and allowing you to export the empty or filled grid in a form that can be incorporated in various types of document, or published online for interactive solving.
 Most of these programs will also fill the grid for you, either completely or partially.

 The Crossword Compiler program helps with all aspects of the setting process, from designing the grid to producing clues; it is user-friendly and works well, but it comes at a significant (recurring) cost.
 The Qxw program is free, and is an incredibly powerful tool for creating and filling grids of all shapes and sizes; it could not be described as user-friendly, but apart from that it is a great piece of software.
 Recommendations from readers concerning other similar programs will be gratefully received and reflected in this article.